peteroupc/html3dutil/doc/H3DU.MeshBuffer.md

 the mesh must have its vertices defined in counterclockwise order (if the triangle is being rendered in a right-handed coordinate system).
-Each normal calculated will be normalized to have a length of 1 (unless the normal is (0,0,0)).
+Each normal calculated will be normalized to have a length of 1 (unless the normal is (0,0,0)), and will be stored in an attribute with semantic <code>NORMAL_0</code>.
-Will have an effect only if the position vector is at least 3 elements long.
-If the normal vector exists, but is not at least 3 elements long, this method will have no effect.
+Will have an effect only if the buffer includes an attribute with semantic <code>POSITION_0</code> and each of that attribute's values is at least 3 elements long.
+If the buffer includes an attribute with semantic <code>NORMAL_0</code>, but its values are each not at least 3 elements long, this method will have no effect.

 #### Parameters